 A few years ago, Eden Transition’s founder and director, Lydia Schuck, wanted to find more social opportunities for her daughter, Anna.
 Anna has autism, is very verbal, and is blind.
 She has a lot of anxiety.
-Whenever Lydia met other parents of girls who have autism, she found that they also wanted more social experiences for their daughters.
+Whenever Lydia met other parents of girls who have autism and other disabilities, she found that they also wanted more social experiences for their daughters.
 The first group meetings we had were with Mom D and her daughter S. M and K joined us, as well as E and C, S and J, and A and R. We met at a church back then, with girls in one room and moms (with sometimes a dad) in another room.
 We all laughed a lot and took care of each other.
 A was a college girl who came on her own and took a big sister approach toward the other girls.

 In our current groups, participants join in an icebreaker and social game.
 We spend some time talking about a relevant topic and then have time to talk together.
 Girls can bring their own crafts to do, drawing, whatever, but we also have fidgets, colored pencils, and paper available, so that girls don’t have to talk a lot if they don’t want to.